Korn: Early years and formation (1989–1993)

-Korn (1994–1996)
+Korn, Life Is Peachy and recognition (1994–1997)

-By May 1994, Korn began recording their debut album with Ross Robinson.
-It was finished recording by the end of June 1994.
-On October 11, 1994, Korn released a self–titled album through Immortal Records (an Epic imprint label) which peaked at number one on the Heatseekers Albums chart and would eventually reach number 72 on the Billboard 200 in February 1996.
-The album received positive reviews by critics, and it is said to have established the new wave of metal.
-As well as sparking the nu metal genre, the album also started record producer Ross Robinson's music career.
-It also influenced other bands, such as Slipknot, Coal Chamber, and Limp Bizkit.
+By May 1994, Korn began recording their self-titled debut album with Ross Robinson.
+Recording was finished by the end of the following month, and on October 11, the band's debut album was released through Immortal Records (an Epic imprint label); it peaked at number one on the Billboard Heatseekers Albums chart and would eventually reach number 72 on the Billboard 200 in February 1996.
+The album received positive reviews by critics, and is said to have established the new wave of metal.
+As well as sparking the nu metal genre, it also started record producer Ross Robinson's music career and influenced bands such as Slipknot, Coal Chamber, and Limp Bizkit.

-After Korn finished recording the album, they began touring with Biohazard and House of Pain.
+After the band finished recording the album, they began touring with Biohazard and House of Pain.
 Their record company gave them enough money for their own tour bus.
 Korn's first gig was in Atlanta.
-About halfway through the tour, the tour bus that their record company gave them stopped working and Korn had to find a new one.
+About halfway through the tour, the bus that Korn's record company gave them stopped working, and the band had to find a new one.
 Their first tour was not very successful in promoting the album.

-The band went on tour with Sick of It All in January 1995.
+Korn went on tour with hardcore punk band Sick of It All in January 1995.
 The band embarked on their first European tour, including at LA2 in London and L'Arapaho in Paris.
 Later that year, Korn was chosen alongside Deftones as direct support for Ozzy Osbourne.
-The self-titled album went gold in the midst of the tour and was eventually certified two-times platinum by the Recording Industry Association of America (RIAA).
+Korn's self-titled album went gold in the midst of the tour and was eventually certified two-times platinum by the Recording Industry Association of America (RIAA).
 Aside from touring, Korn released four singles.
 "Blind" was released on August 1, 1994, and "Shoots and Ladders" was released on October 31, 1995.
 The latter received a Grammy nomination in 1997 for Best Metal Performance.
 "Need To" was also released in 1995, on April 8.
 The fourth and final single, "Clown", was released on February 2, 1996.
 "Blind" was the only single to chart, peaking at number 15 on the Canadian RPM Alternative 30.